Napoleon's Battles

 Napoleon's Battles is a board game published in 1989 by Avalon Hill.

 Contents

-Napoleon's Battles is a game in which a set of miniatures rules is presented.
+Napoleon's Battles is a game in which two sets of 15mm scale counters are included with a miniatures rules system in three booklets.

 Reception

 Mike Siggins reviewed Napoleon's Battles for Games International magazine, and gave it a rating of 5 out of 10, and stated that "quantity cannot replace quality and at the end of the day this is no more than a decidedly average set of miniatures rules with a few smart counters thrown in."